Assselt-Inc/Bidizo/README.md

 # Bidizo

 A decentralised, blockchain based and crypto-first auction and NFT marketplace.
 This features auction deals, NFTS, valuable antiques and acummulation.
+Auction for Real Humans

 ## Roadmap